Tatiana Shubin: Education and career

 Shubin is originally from Ukraine, the daughter of a criminologist and a lawyer; she is of Jewish descent on her father's side.
 When she was ten, her family moved to Almaty in Kazakhstan, where her father had taken a university teaching position.
-After competing in the All Siberian Mathematics Competition she was invited to a special science boarding school in Akademgorodok, but after spending 8th grade there her parents brought her back to Almaty where she finished high school at age 16.
+After competing in the All Siberian Mathematics Competition, she was invited to a special science boarding school in Akademgorodok, but after spending the 8th grade there her parents brought her back to Almaty where she finished high school at age 16.
 She studied for five years at Moscow State University, earning a bachelor's degree there, but was expelled for non-participation in political activities and instead earned a master's degree at Kazakh State University in Almaty.

-After obtaining a letter of invitation from an Israeli, she was allowed to leave the Soviet Union, spent nine months in Austria, and then emigrated to the US in 1978, with support from the Tolstoy Foundation.
+After obtaining a letter of invitation from an Israeli sponsor, she was allowed to leave the Soviet Union, spent nine months in Austria, and then emigrated to the US in 1978, with support from the Tolstoy Foundation.
 She completed a Ph.D. at the University of California, Santa Barbara in 1983, and joined the San José State University faculty as a lecturer in 1985.